nginxinc/nginx-azure-workshops/labs/lab6/readme.md

     Click on the **Add filter** button.
 Within the **Property** drop-down, select `upstream`.
 Leave the **Operator** to `=`.
 In **values** drop-down, select `aks1_ingress`, `aks2_ingress` and `cafe_nginx`.

     Click on the **Apply Splitting** button.
 Within the **Values** drop-down, select `upstream`.
-From top right change the **Time range** to `Last 30 minutes`.
+From top right change the **Time range** to `Last 30 minutes` and click on `Apply`.
 This should generate a chart similar to below screenshot.

     ![upstream response time chart](media/lab6_upstream_response_time_chart.png)

 1. You will now pin this chart to your custom dashboard.
 Within the chart pane, click on `Save to dashboard > Pin to dashboard`.

-    Within the `Pin to dashboard` pane, by default the `Existing` tab should be open with your recent created dashboard selected.
+    Within the `Pin to dashboard` pane, by default the `Existing` tab should be open with your recently created dashboard selected.
 Click on `Pin` button to pin the chart to your dashboard.

     ![pin upstream chart](media/lab6_pin_upstream_chart.png)